 - red crushed pepper

 - Cook the bacon in a pan on medium heat for 3-5 minutes on both sides.
-Turn to a plate lined with paper towel.
-Once all bacon is cooked, drain excess grease and reserve 2 tablespoons of bacon grease; rough chop the bacon.
+Turn to a plate lined with a paper towel.
+Once all bacon is cooked, drain excess grease and reserve two tablespoons of bacon grease; rough chop the bacon.
 Turn the pan back to the burner with the bacon grease.
 Cook the onion and jalapeno in the grease for 7-10 minutes until translucent.

 - Take one of the tortillas and brush lightly with olive oil on one side (which will be the bottom side).
-Sprinkle with gruyere cheese, sprinkle with about ⅓ of the shrimp mixture, and layer more gruyere cheese on top, and place another flour tortilla on top of the cheese.
-Brush with a little olive oil, sprinkle with red crushed pepper, and bake for 5-7 minutes until golden and crisp.
+Sprinkle with gruyere cheese, sprinkle with about 1/3 of the shrimp mixture, layer more gruyere cheese on top, and place another flour tortilla on top of the cheese.
+Brush with a little olive oil, sprinkle with red crushed pepper and bake for 5-7 minutes until golden and crisp.
 Repeat with the remaining shrimp filling and flour tortillas.
 Cut into triangles and serve.